Sure Dividend

 As an insurance company, Cincinnati Financial makes money in two ways.
 It earns income from premiums on policies written, and also by investing its float, the large sum of premium income not paid out in claims.

 To that end, Cincinnati Financial’s book value is more sensitive to stock market performance than some of its peers, which invest their float exclusively on bonds.
+Of course, this strategy works very well during bull markets.

-Still, the favorable combination of premiums and investment gains has led to steady growth over many years, and there should be room for continued growth in the upcoming years.
+The favorable combination of premiums and investment gains has led to steady growth over many years, and there should be room for continued growth in the upcoming years.

 Growth Prospects